U.S. election plagued by online misinformation about legitimate ballot counting | Politics

 U.S. election plagued by online misinformation about legitimate ballot counting

 Online misinformation about the results of the U.S. election continued to spread on Wednesday as President Donald Trump falsely claimed victory with millions of votes still to be counted and pushed unfounded allegations about the counting of legitimate ballots.
-Twitter marked Trump's latest tweet, in which he said "surprise ballot dumps" were aiding rival Joe Biden, as having content that was "disputed and might be misleading about an election or other civic process."
+Twitter marked Trump's latest tweet, in which he claimed without evidence that "surprise ballot dumps" were aiding rival Joe Biden, as having content that was "disputed and might be misleading about an election or other civic process."

 But even as the companies moved to label posts by the president, his false claims of victory and unsubstantiated allegations of electoral fraud triggered online furor and misinformation.
 Social media companies have been under fierce scrutiny over how they police rapidly spreading false information and election-related abuses of their platforms.
 In the weeks before Tuesday's vote, both vowed action on posts by candidates trying to declare early victory.